NoodleDX/crumbly/README.md

 ### Stable release

-Download the provided ZIP file in the Releases page (`crumbly_vXXXX_XX_XX.zip`) and include it in your project directory.
+Download the provided ZIP file in the Releases page (`crumbly_vXXXX_XX_XX.zip`) and include the `crumbly.py` file from inside the ZIP in your project directory.
 Then, simply import the `Crumb` class into your Python code.

 ### Unstable release